-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Lewiston

-Commercial Umbrella Insurance Risk Factors in Lewiston
+About Commercial Umbrella Insurance in Lewiston, ME

 Commercial umbrella insurance in Maine sits above your underlying general liability, commercial auto, and employers liability policies and pays excess liability when a covered claim exceeds those limits.
 In practical terms, that means your umbrella liability policy in Maine can respond after a large lawsuit pushes past your primary coverage, which is especially relevant for businesses that move people or vehicles around Portland, Augusta, Bangor, or coastal job sites.
 It can also provide broader coverage for certain claims that your primary policies may not handle the same way, depending on the policy wording and endorsements.
 Defense costs coverage may also be part of the structure, but the exact treatment varies by policy, so Maine businesses should review the contract closely with an agent.

-This coverage does not replace the required underlying policies, and it is not a substitute for Maine’s commercial auto minimums of $50,000/$100,000/$25,000 or for workers compensation, which is required for businesses with at least one employee, subject to the listed exemptions for sole proprietors and partners.
+This coverage does not replace the required underlying policies, and it is not a substitute for Maine’s commercial auto minimums or for workers compensation, which is required for businesses with at least one employee, subject to the listed exemptions for sole proprietors and partners.
 Because the Maine Bureau of Insurance oversees the market, carriers may differ on how they attach umbrella coverage to existing policies, what endorsements they require, and whether they will offer worldwide liability coverage in limited situations.
 In a state with high winter storm exposure, flooding risk, and frequent severe-storm declarations, the main value is added excess liability and catastrophic claim protection after your underlying policies are used up.

 Coverage Included